 The Group is committed to building an environmentally-friendly corporate environment that pays close attention to conserving natural resources.
 The Group strives to minimize its impact on the environmental so we encourage our staff not only to save water and electricity consumption and also recycle of office supplies and other materials.
-The environmental policies and performance are provided in "Environmental, Social and Governance Report" on page 33 to page 52.
+The environmental policies and performance are provided in "Environmental, Social and Governance Report" which will be published separately.